mathyptr/passwordDecryption/README.md

 Given that our project targets an eight-character password space within the specific [a-zA-Z0-9./] character set, we implemented a dedicated preprocessing pipeline for the RockYou dataset.

 RockYou.txt:
 Originating from a 2009 security breach, the RockYou.txt wordlist was born when the RockYou social application suffered a cyberattack exposing over 32 million credentials.
-The gravity of the leak was intensified by the fact that passwords were stored in plaintext—a fundamental security failure.
+The gravity of the leak was intensified by the fact that passwords were stored in plaintex, a fundamental security failure.
 Today, this dataset is an industry-standard resource for penetration testers and IT administrators.
 By employing this list within tools like Hashcat or John the Ripper, security experts can simulate real-world attacks to identify authentication.

 ## Requirements